-Cycling is different from most other sports in that it doesn’t take place in a stadium and the start is a reminder.
-It’s steep at 14% and within seconds you gain enough altitude to peer over the rooftops and can see the city’s sports arena.
+Cycling is different from most other sports in that it doesn’t take place in a stadium but thanks to the early 14% slopes you rise up fast and can peer over the buildings to see Bologna’s sports arena.
 There’s a slight stadium feel to this climb too, the cyclist rides up the road while local joggers and tourists pant up and down the portico walkaway, an ever-present audience that’s unusual for a climb.

 Just don’t perform for the crowds, the climb is steep and stays steep.
 The gentler blue section on the profile above of 6.8% is flattered, and flattened alike, by a brief level section that’s too short for recovery.
 This flat section signals the hardest part is yet to come, the road levels out as the pedestrian walkway continues keeps climbing and you ride under the footbridge and then are suddenly confronted by a steep S-bend, the curva delle orfanelle or “orphan’s corner” which is chased by a long straight ramp that heads for the sky.

-Here you can only see the road rising up at 16% and the sky above, there’s no view beyond the tarmac horizon.
+Here you can only see the road rising up at 16%.
+The portico’s arches are stacked diagonally and there’s no view beyond the tarmac horizon.
 Eventually the road crosses the walkway and once the portico is back on your left, the finish is near.
 The surface is good all the way up and the regularity of the arched portico walkway means you can count how many pedal revs it takes to pass an archway, invariably several since you’re in a low gear.
-This climb doesn’t have the celebrity status of the Mur de Huy but it’s as hard if not harder and rarely seen on TV.
+This climb doesn’t have the celebrity status of the Mur de Huy because it’s not seen on TV but it’s as hard if not harder.

 The Basilica itself has little to do with cycling but bears the motto exibit salvatio de monte, “salvation shall come forth from the mountain”, perhaps something the winner of many an uphill bike race might hope for?

 The History: Daniel Friebe’s Mountain Higher recounts that it took 47 years to build the brick portico which includes an eerie 666 arches between the city and the basilica.